KurtWagner/zlinter/README.md

 ### Configure Optimization

-`zlinter.builder` accepts `.optimize` (defaults to `.Debug`).
+`zlinter.builder` accepts `.optimize` (defaults to `.ReleaseSafe`).
 For example,

 ```zig
 var builder = zlinter.builder(b, .{.optimize = .ReleaseFast });
 ```

-If your project is large it may be worth setting optimize to `.ReleaseFast` - keep in mind the first run may be slower as it builds the the modules for the first time with the new optimisation.
+If your project is large it may be worth setting optimize to `.ReleaseFast`.
+Just keep in mind the first run may be slower as it builds the modules for the first time with the new optimisation.

+Since 0.16.x `.Debug` is significantly slower to run as it uses the debug allocator.
+Unless working on zlinter or a custom rule it should be avoided

 ## Supported zig versions